ivh/tmy.se/content/screensdhelf.md

 image: {photo}screenshelf.jpg

 In the eternal struggle for the optimal desk, I built a screen shelf over the week-end.
-It's made of material from the 1890s, left after recent reconstruction of our small house.
+It's made of material from the 1890s, left over after recent reconstruction of our small house.
 I treated it with some linseed oil which has a more noticable smell than I expected, but not in a bad way.